b3x206/bxfw-unity/README.md

 ## Problem / Bug? :
 * Create an issue about the problem with the offending files / minimal repro files (or instructions) and a concise description.
-* Or try to solve in this undocumented hellhole codebase and if you succeed open pull
+* Or try to solve in this undocumented one hell of a codebase and if you succeed open PR

 ## Other Stuff / Licenses :
 * Portions of the project have been copied from https://github.com/nothke/unity-utils and is owned by Ivan Notaroš under the terms of the MIT license.
 See https://github.com/nothke/unity-utils/blob/9ba0ae06674f4a6be67ddbbfcc876f72ee6eb2b1/Runtime/RTUtils.cs for the exact file copied.
 * Portions of the project have been copied from https://github.com/gkjohnson/unity-dithered-transparency-shader and is owned by Garrett Johnson under the terms of the MIT license.
+* These need to be attributed inside some portion of your game, whether if it be credits or not.
+If these files are completely removed or not included with compiled builds of your game it may not be needed, but i am not a lawyer.